MoritzBS/MoritzBS.github.io/_posts/2022-05-30-new_publication.markdown

   - Technology
 ---

-Our article on **blockchain-based innovations for the circular economy** has been recently published in the special issue of *Business Strategy and the Environment* and it’s open source :tada:.
+Our article on **blockchain-based innovations for the circular economy** has been recently published in the special issue of *Business Strategy and the Environment* and it’s open source.
 In this paper, we analyze the role and potential of the technology for the transition to a circular economy and developed a theoretical model of drivers and barriers.

 ## What is the Circular Economy?